fellesverkstedet/Bark-beetle-parametric-toolpaths/README.md

 Check the files in the examples folder to learn how Bark Beetle can be used for digital fabrication.

-Currently the most complete set of tools can be found in "Bark beetle - Fab machines output.gh" in the examples folder.
+Currently the most complete set of tools are the CNC milling components.
+Check the CNC milling example in the Examples - Stable release folder.
+Make sure you specify your streaming destination as instructed in the file.

 A library of easy to use components is currently being built.
 To install the components: